dave31415/BeaconScanner/README.md

+This is a fork of the BeaconScanner app

-BeaconScanner modified for logging
+It is modified to include logging

 Installation :

-Chose a	place for the logfile.
+Choose a place for the logfile.
 By default it will use /var/log/iBeacon.log

 Run this (as root)